 - Tuesday – bathroom & laundry

 Step 5: Schedule the monthly tasks in the “yearly overview” template

-Step 6: (Bonus): Fill out your cleaning schedule for the entire year.
+Step 6: (Bonus): Fill out your house cleaning schedule printable for the entire year.

 This is where the Monthly templates come in.
 Print out a template for every month in the year, then go back and reference your other schedules to fill them in accordingly.
 This way you know what needs to be done to the exact day.